-A rumor on the internet claims that cell phones are “going public” and will soon be hounded by telemarketers.
-Today we’ll take a closer look at this rumor.
+A rumor claims that cell phones are soon "going public" and lead to a flood of calls by telemarketers.
+Today we'll take a closer look at this rumor.

 The warning about cell phones released to telemarketers is untrue, but the Do Not Call registry does exist.

 First, let’s take a look at what is being claimed:

 Cell phone numbers go public this month.
 All cell phone numbers are being released to telemarketing companies.
 You will start to receive sales calls.
 YOU WILL BE CHARGED FOR THESE CALLS.
 To prevent this, call the following number from your cell phone: 888-382-1222.
 Is is the National DO NOT CALL list.
 It will take less than a minute.
 It blocks your number for five (5) years.
 You must call from the cell phone number you want to have blocked.
 You cannot call from a different phone number.